She's Working Her Way Through College

 She's Working Her Way Through College is a 1952 American comedy film produced by Warner Bros.
+Pictures.
 A musical comedy in Technicolor, it is directed by H. Bruce Humberstone, and stars Virginia Mayo and Ronald Reagan.
 The screenplay is based on the 1940 Broadway play The Male Animal by James Thurber and Elliott Nugent, although the play's title is not mentioned in the screen credits.

 Plot

 In the early 1950s, Angela Gardner is a burlesque star known as Hot Garters Gertie.
 She started working as an exotic dancer solely to earn money for a college education.
 She wants to be a writer, and has been working on a play for many years.
 She enrolls at Midwest State, where her former high-school teacher John Palmer is now a professor of English.
 Palmer, aware of Angela's occupation after having seen her perform, encourages her enrollment.
 Angela mistakenly thinks that Palmer wants to meet her privately after she receives a fur coat, but she discovers that the coat was sent by one of her admirers who tries unsuccessfully to seduce her.
 Palmer has a longstanding rivalry with former college-football jock Shep Slade, who is fond of Palmer's wife Helen.
 With the help of fellow student Don Weston, and despite interference from the jealous "Poison Ivy" Williams, Angela succeeds in her studies.
 Palmer suggests that she turn her play into a musical.
 When the theatrical arts class votes to stage a musical instead of the usual work by Shakespeare, Angela's play is a natural.
 After "Poison Ivy" discovers Angela's past and exposes it in the college newspaper, chairman Fred Copeland of the board of trustees demands her expulsion.
 Palmer is defiant and defends Angela at an open-school assembly.
 Angela asks Copeland not to expel her and discovers that he is the man who had tried to seduce her.
 Embarrassed, he accepts her return of the mink coat, which his wife unknowingly wears at the performance of Angela's play.